DoctorKhan/Manual-Override-Book/src/02_part_user_manual/08_four_freedoms.md

 ## The Consciousness Navigation Wheel

-Marcus explained that consciousness navigation was like adjusting the settings on a sophisticated instrument.
-"The Four Freedoms provide four different 'dials' you can adjust based on what each moment requires.
+Marcus explained that consciousness navigation was like balancing a pencil on your finger.
+"The Four Freedoms provide four different qualities you can gently adjust based on what each moment requires.
+When the system is close to balance, only the slightest touch is needed—any force will knock it over.
 You switch from one to another as needed, or blend them together like a skilled musician playing a complex piece."

 **The Four Freedoms:**
 1. **Anatta** (Non-Self/Non-Identification)